buzzie71/MaskOfFutures/README.md

 ===
 Changelog
 ===
+0.12
+   - Added handling of deaths by illusioner.
+Existing versions of the plugin require the addition of the keys msg.arrow.illusioner.item and msg.arrow.illusioner.noitem.
+Note that this addition makes the assumption that illusioners can't use melee weapons.
+   - Added personal muting of death messages until server restart.
+Players can suppress death messages appearing in their chat feed until a server restart with the toggle command `/ignore-deaths`.
+Death messages will be received again to the feed after running the same command.
+   - The version number of the plugin now appears in the `/mof` config menu for administrators.
+   - Added command for administrators to save the config to disk with `/mof save`.
+   - Added a new config option: `log-vanilla-death`.
+This option toggles whether or not the vanilla death message is printed in console at time of player death, along with the custom death message.
+This option does nothing if `death-messages` is set to false (ie. custom death messages are disabled).
+   - Added administrative tools to alter the custom death messages in the config from the game.
+These can be accessed through `/mofmsg`.
+Note that `addcat` and `delcat` behavior has not been fully characterized.
+It is highly advised that periodic backups of the config are kept in case the config is irreversibly or inconveniently altered from in-game.
+   - This version was compiled using Spigot-1.12-R0.1-SNAPSHOT.jar, the most recent available from Spigot on July 8, 2017.
+   - Failed to remove a prophetic comment line from the top of MaskOfFutures.java.

 0.11
    - Changed version numbering somewhat
    - Added handling of deaths by llama, fireworks, evokers, vexes, and vindicators.
 Existing versions of the plugin require the addition of the keys msg.llama, msg.firework, msg.evoker, msg.vex.item, msg.vex.noitem, msg.vindicator.item, msg.vindicator.noitem to display the custom death messages.
 Note that the code addition makes certain assumptions about the mob loadouts found in the game (eg. vindicators don't ever wear Thorns armor); additional handling will be added in a future update if they are found to be false.